New pain problem

 For the majority of people the symptoms will go away on their own.
 Physiotherapy can be helpful if symptoms aren't showing any signs of improvement after 4 weeks.
-You can arrange to see one of our low back pain specialists by speaking to your GPor referring yourself here.
+You can arrange to see one of our physiotherapy team by speaking to your GP or referring yourself here.

-It is thought 30% of people may experience some persisting of reoccurring symptoms.
+It is thought 30% of people may experience some persisting or reoccurring symptoms.
 Again physiotherapy can be helpful should this be the case.